-“Chelsea Guo is a rare and impressive young artist in that her prodigious and affecting gifts are reflected equally in her captivating performances both as a pianist and singer.”
-Edna Landau
+"Chelsea Guo isa rare and impressive young artist in that her prodigious and affecting gifts are reflected equally in her captivating performances both as a pianist and singer.”

-A graduate with honors from The Juilliard School’s Pre-College as a double major in piano and classical voice, Chelsea is currently a freshman at Juilliard, as a piano major under the tutelage of Hung-Kuan Chen and is studying classical voice with Lorraine Nubar.
+Chelsea graduated with honors from the Juilliard School’s Pre-College as a double major in piano and classical voice.
+She is currently pursuing a Bachelor of Music in piano at Juilliard College under the tutelage of Hung-Kuan Chen and continuing her vocal studies with Lorraine Nubar and Jason Ferrante.